National Trust, Peckover House and Garden, Wisbech

 Roland Penrose described in some detail the inspiration he took from his visits to Peckover House as a young boy and how the objects and books inspired his interest in art and later surrealism.
 Much of Lord Peckover’s collection of rare books and curios have long since been dispersed from Peckover House, but a clue to the variety of eclectic objects can be found in the small cabinet of curiosity that remains.

-In the Drawing Room, we have created an installation of collages and sculptures that employs surrealist techniques to imagine a contemporary collection for Peckover House.
-This is not a fixed work but will continue to develop and change throughout 2018.
-We will be leading a number of workshops with the local community and making new artworks inspired by the themes explored in Transitions in Time and reworking the installation in the Drawing Room to reflect these.
+In the Drawing Room, we created an installation of collages and sculptures that employed surrealist techniques to imagine a contemporary collection for Peckover House.
+We led a number of workshops with the local community and made new artworks inspired by the themes explored in Transitions in Time.

 Thank you to Loukas Morely, Will Webster and Gareth Wild for the creative collaborations on this project.